Dob-dob: Life as a dob-dob

-For the teen-aged Tashi Khedrup at least, sartorial elegance was a big part of the fraternity:Dob - dobs were always very proud of their clothes and looked after them carefully.
-We liked a specially dark shade of expensive, fine woollen cloth for our long skirt - like garment.
-It had to be folded carefully into a number of pleats, rather like a kilt and when we were in our rooms we usually took it off and put it under a board and sat on it to press the pleats.
+For the teen-aged Tashi Khedrup, at least, sartorial elegance was a big part of the fraternity:Dob-dobs were always very proud of their clothes and looked after them carefully.
+We liked a specially dark shade of expensive, fine woollen cloth for our long skirt-like garment.
+It had to be folded carefully into a number of pleats, rather like a kilt, and when we were in our rooms, we usually took it off and put it under a board and sat on it to press the pleats.
 The front part had to be quite flat, again like a kilt.
 And I could now grow my hair long.
 There were strict rules about the exact length and manner in which it had to be cut; the right side was brushed downwards and the left was bunched up into a big curl.
-We all took a lot of trouble to keep our hair well and rubbed it regularly with vaseline.
+We all took a lot of trouble to keep our hair well and rubbed it regularly with Vaseline.

 Sexual abuse of children was also very common among dob-dobs.
 "They were also notorious for fighting with each other to see who was toughest and for their sexual predation of lay boys.
-All schoolboys in Lhasa were fair game for these dobdos, and most tried to return from school in groups for protection against them.
+All schoolboys in Lhasa were fair game for these dob-dobs, and most tried to return from school in groups for protection against them.
 I knew for some time that I was being pursued and had several close calls.
 But I was always able to escape until one fateful day when that monk caught me after a gadrugba performance in Lhasa and forcibly took me to his apartment in the monastery.
 He made me a prisoner, threatening me with beatings if I tried to escape or I refused to cooperate with him sexually.
 It was distasteful, but he released me after two days.
 The incident, however, reawakened my ambivalent feelings toward traditional Tibetan society.
 Once again its cruelty was thrust into my life.
 I wondered to myself how monasteries could allow such thugs to wear the holy robes of the Lord Buddha.
-When I talked to other monks and monk officials about the dobdos, they shrugged and said simply that that was just the way things were."
+When I talked to other monks and monk officials about the dob-dobs, they shrugged and said simply that that was just the way things were."

 Monastery laborers

 In terms of running the monastery, the main task of the dob-dobs was to perform essential domestic labor for the upkeep of the building and the monks inhabiting it.
-Brian Harris recounts of a visit to the monastery in the 1990s and how "sixty dob-dobs would come to help and mix the porridge with a large wooden paddle" at Thikse Monastery, Ladakh, Northern India.
+Brian Harris recounts a visit to the monastery in the 1990s and how "sixty dob-dobs would come to help and mix the porridge with a large wooden paddle" at Thikse Monastery, Ladakh, Northern India.
 Genge Lobsang Samdup recounted how at Ganden Monastery it was the dob-dob who played the thongchen, or long horns, and who also provided the tent for the 14th Dalai Lama's visit.